-Work permits for foreign employees are generally sponsored by their employers.
+Work passes for foreign employees are generally sponsored by their employers.
 Therefore, in practice, employers are aware of the immigration status of their employees and their eligibility to work in Singapore.
-However, it is common for employers to request proof from employees confirming their eligibility to work legally in Singapore and that they inform their employer of any change in their eligibility status.
+However, it is common for employers to request employees to provide proof of their eligibility to work legally in Singapore and inform their employer of any change in their eligibility status.

 (f) Social media?

 Subject to discrimination considerations, employers are free to screen their employees’ internet profiles and social media activity, provided that such material is publicly available.
 Although material from social media and the Internet constitutes personal data, it is exempt under the Personal Data Protection Act if it is already publicly available.

 Employers are free to conduct additional background checks, including: